AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 ## Javascript Engine (V8) Event Loop, Stack, Heap

 V8 is a very polular engine which is heart for [Nodejs](www.nodejs.org) and [Chrome](https://www.google.com/chrome);
-Here is a clear explanation [https://www.youtube.com/watch?v=8aGhZQkoFbQ]
+Here is a clear explanation [https://www.youtube.com/watch?v=8aGhZQkoFbQ],but I'll describe it simply.